-- (a) Visibility of unit entrances from the sidewalk is desirable, noting that given development siting intended in this District, it is not expected that the entries to all rear units will be visible. - (b) Discreet lighting of paths and entries should be provided.
+- (a) Visibility of unit entrances from the sidewalk is desirable, noting that given development siting intended in this District, it is not expected that the entries to all rear units will be visible; and - (b) Discreet lighting of paths and entries should be provided.

-2.6 Access and Circulation
+2.5 Access and Circulation

-(a) Pedestrian access to the front doors of units should be from the street where the units face a street, and otherwise from the common courtyard.
+(a) Pedestrian access to the front doors of units should be from the street where the units abut a street.